littlee/eslint-plugin-clean-timer/README.md

 ## Motivation

-It is always easy to forget to clear the timers set up by `setTimeout` or `setInterval`, which can cause bugs that are uneasy to find out.
+It is always **easy** to forget to clear the timers set up by `setTimeout` or `setInterval`, which can cause bugs that are **uneasy** to find out.

-Image a component with onMount and onUnmount life cycle, in the code below, if the component is mounted and unmounted within 1000ms, the timer will still fire.
+Image a component with onMount and onUnmount life cycles, in the code below, if the component is mounted and unmounted within 1000ms, the timer will still fire

 ```js
 class App {